Know Your Rights

 Mailing Address: 301 Valley Mall Way Suite 110, Mount Vernon, WA 98273

-The North Sound BH-ASO Regional Ombuds provides advocacy for anyone applying for or receiving public behavioral health services in Island, San Juan, Skagit, Snohomish and Whatcom Counties.
-Call the regional Ombuds if you feel that your rights have been violated or that you are not receiving adequate services.
-Ombuds' job is to obtain a resolution that meets your needs.
+The Office of Behavioral Health Advocacy (OBHA), formerly Ombuds, provides advocacy for anyone applying for or receiving public behavioral health services in Island, San Juan, Skagit, Snohomish and Whatcom Counties.
+Call OBHA if you feel that your rights have been violated or that you are not receiving adequate services.
+OBHA's job is to obtain a resolution that meets your needs.
 Services are confidential, free and the law protects you from retaliation of any kind.